$G_2$-instantons over twisted connected sums: an example: Bundles on the building blocks

-{{\bf Sch}} {{\bf Set}} \begin{proof}[Proof of \autoref{Prop_SphericalBundlesK3Fibrations}] Consider the moduli functor $\underline \bM \co \Sch_B^{\rm op} \to \Set$ which assigns to a $B$--scheme $U$ the set of $S$--equivalence classes of coherent sheaves $\sE$ on $Z \times_B U$ which are flat over $U$ and such that, for each $b \in U$, $\sE\otimes_{\sO_U} k(b)$ is semistable and its Hilbert polynomial $p$ agrees with that of a sheaf on a smooth fibre with characteristic classes given by \eqref{Eq_ChernClasses}. $\underline\bM$ is universally corepresented by a proper and separated $B$--scheme $\bM$, i.e., the moduli problem has a proper and separated coarse moduli space, see Simpson \cite{Simpson1994}.
-The fibre of $\bM$ over $b \in B$ is the coarse moduli space of semistable sheaves on $\Sigma_b$ with Hilbert polynomial $p$.
+$\underline\bM$ is universally corepresented by a proper and separated $B$--scheme $\bM$, i.e., the moduli problem has a proper and separated coarse moduli space, see \citet[Section 1]{Simpson1994}.
+The fibre of $\bM$ over $b \in B$ is the coarse moduli space of semistable sheaves on $\Sigma_b$ with Hilbert polynomial $P$.